 Father Bernard Lynch, born in Co.
 Clare, found himself hounded by the Catholic Church for challenging its long standing laws on celibacy.
 Lynch, who is himself openly non-celibate and has been married to his husband Billy Desmond since 1998, operates counselling programmes in London for priests unable to reconcile their faith and sexuality openly.
 Lynch has earned a reputation as a man willing to fly in the face of the establishment and has, on occasion, paid a price for his perseverance.
 Lynch was falsely accused of paedophilia by those wishing to silence him.
 The case was dismissed by Justice Baron Roberts when Lynch’s accuser admitted to have been forced against his will to bring forward the fabricated claim.
 Father Lynch’s story can be accessed in our Belief gallery, where he takes his place proudly amongst Irish men and women of faith who have dedicated their lives to helping those without the means to help themselves.

 2015 saw Ireland acknowledged as one of the most progressive countries in the world when its people came together to become the first country to legalise Gay marriage by popular vote.
 Among those emigrants to return home to campaign for the now famous ‘Yes’ movement was New York based Drogheda native Brendan Fay.
 Fay is featured in our state and society gallery based on his tireless campaign to have members of the Irish LGBT diaspora included in New York’s Saint Patrick’s Day parade, a campaign which began in 1991 and only bore fruit in 2016.
 Fay was even fired from his job as a religion teacher at the St. Mary Louis Academy, Queens for protesting on Fifth Avenue.
-With fellow diaspora member Kathleen Walsh D’Arcy, Lynch set up the Lavender & Green Alliance and was one of the key players in the St. Pats for All Parade.
-Along the way Fay has earned universal praise from his peers and has received a myriad of awards for his efforts including the Irish Presidential Distinguished Service Award, which Michael D Higgins bestowed upon him and D’Arcy in 2016.
+In 1994 he set up the Lavender & Green Alliance and has long been one of the key players in the St. Pats for All Parade.
+Along the way Fay has earned universal praise from his peers and has received a myriad of awards for his efforts including the Irish Presidential Distinguished Service Award, which Michael D. Higgins bestowed upon him and Kathleen Walsh D’Arcy in 2016.